-HEDX 9010A & HEDX 9010B
+HEDX 9011A & HEDX 9011B

 This is a two-part seminar-style professional development opportunity taken over the fall and spring semesters.
 The seminar provides educators with a foundation for creating a Holocaust curriculum with direct connections to the Common Core Standards.

-Reading scholarly articles on the Holocaust and preparing students for the 2014 Chapman University Holocaust Art and Writing Contest, participating teachers will create a curriculum based on the theme Memories Spoken and Heard: Intersecting Perspectives on the Holocaust.
-Teachers will implement this curriculum in their classrooms and, through Blackboard discussions, share their understanding of major concepts and how these impacted their classroom experiences.
+Reading scholarly articles on the Holocaust and Holocaust education, and preparing students for the 2015 Chapman University Holocaust Art and Writing Contest, participating teachers will create a curriculum based on the theme Through Discovery to Action: Making Meaning from Memory.
+Teachers will implement this curriculum in their classrooms and, through Blackboard discussions, share their understanding of major concepts and how these lessons impacted their classroom experiences.

-- Implement curriculum in their classrooms.
+- Implement curriculum in their grades 6 -12 classrooms.

-- Submit three pieces of student work (art, film, and/or writing) to the 15th Annual Holocaust Art and Writing Contest.
+- Submit three pieces of student work (art, film, and/or writing) to the 16th Annual Holocaust Art and Writing Contest.